THE BLUE PLAQUE ROUTE

 • Barn-cum-laundry: - a cowshed downstairs but a laundry upstairs

 This property, along with no. 37 next door, formerly a farm house for Mr Spademan, was renovated in 1976.
 The upstairs area had once been a hay loft but was changed into premises for the first Nassington Hand Laundry until it moved across the green.
 This was accessed by the outside steps still in situ but taking water and wet clothing up and down each day (there was no upstairs water supply) must have been very tiresome in all senses of the word.
+Today all that is left to show it had once been a farm building is a solitary ground floor metal ring used to secure the cows with while they were being milked.

 26